mlflow/mlflow/docs/source/llms/deployments/guides/step2-query-deployments.rst

         response = client.predict(endpoint=name, inputs=data)
         print(response)

 And there you have it!
-You've successfully set up your first Deployments Server and served three OpenAI models.
+You've successfully set up your first gateway server and served three OpenAI models.